 Middle School Ecology Internship

-In response to Covid-19, all programming will take place outdoors at Izaak Walton Preserve maintaining social distancing at all times.
-All participants in the program are required to wear a mask and use provided hand sanitizer.
+In response to Covid-19, all programming will take place outdoors at Izaak Walton Preserve.
+Social distancing is encouraged.
+Masks are optional and hand sanitizer is available.

-This internship is open to 6th-8th grade students interested in conservation and ecology.
-The time commitment for this internship is 12 hours of program sessions as well as approximately 3-5 hours in community service work.
+This internship is open to any 6th-8th grade students interested in conservation and ecology.

 Participation will provide students with hands-on learning experience in project field work, development, and community leadership.

-Students must complete this brief online application by Friday, April 23rd.
+Students must complete this brief online application by Friday, September 23rd.
 Applicants will be notified by Tuesday, September 27th.
 Attendance at internship sessions and Walk Walton is required.